tomhrr/cosh/doc/all.md

    prefixes, if necessary.)

-There is also a separate IP set object, for storing multiple IP address ranges in a single type, with associated functions:

- - `ips`: Takes a single IP address or range as a string or a list of IP address objects or IP address/range strings as its single argument, and returns an IP set object for those addresses/ranges.
+There is also a separate IP set object, for storing multiple IP address ranges in a single type.
+The `ips` function takes a single IP address or range as a string or a list of IP address objects or IP address/range strings as its single argument, and returns an IP set object for those addresses/ranges.
+This object supports all the same functions as a standard set, but it will additionally simplify the set after each call to the minimum set of prefixes required to cover the address space in the set.
+Finally, `=` is also defined for IP sets, and `str` is defined for both IP objects and IP sets.
- - `ips.union`: Takes two IP sets and returns their union.
- - `ips.isect`: Takes two IP sets and returns their intersection.
- - `ips.diff`: Takes two IP sets and returns their difference (i.e. A less B).
- - `ips.symdiff`: Takes two IP sets and returns their symmetric difference (i.e. A union B, less A intersection B).
- - `ips.=`: Check if two IP sets are equal.
- - `ips.prefixes`: Takes an IP set and returns a list comprising the prefixes (as IP objects) that make up the object.

-`str` is also implemented for IP objects and IP sets.

 ### Miscellaneous functions